playjoa/Unity_UI_InputSystem/README.md

 ## 5. Using inputs
 * Call "UI_InputSystem" on your desired controllers, add the desired command wanted and done!
-* The class is static so no need to add to your scene and use Singleton
+* The class is static so no need to add to your scene and use Singleton.

 ```C#
     //Jump Example